-QEnergy agrees with the Commission that the specific behaviour to be addressed is generators submitting late rebids where there is an intention to exploit the limited opportunity of other participants to respond.
-In particular, QEnergy will focus on the impacts of behaviour occurring since the Paper was released - in November and December 2014 - which significantly increased
+QEnergy considers that the specific behaviour to be addressed by the proposed rule change is generators submitting late rebids where there is an intention to exploit the limited opportunity of other participants to respond.
+In particular, QEnergy has focused on the impacts of behaviour occurring since the original Options Paper was released - in November and December 2014 - which significantly increased the volatility in the Queensland region and demonstrate the harmful effects on the participants in the market.